YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 - Start the Receiver Server with the -UPDATERESYNC=</path/to/bkup-orig-repl-inst-file> qualifier and -INITIALIZE.
 The -INITIALIZE indicates this is the first time A and P are replicating.

 The Receiver Server uses the current journal sequence number in the </path/to/bkup-orig-repl-inst-file> as the point where A starts sending journal records.
-YottaDB/GT.M updates the stream sequence number (for example, of Stream # 1) in the instance file on P to reflect this value.
+YottaDB updates the stream sequence number (for example, of Stream # 1) in the instance file on P to reflect this value.
 Going forward, the journal sequence number on A will always map to a stream journal sequence number (for example, of stream # 1) on P.

 --------------------------------------------
 Commands and Qualifiers
 --------------------------------------------

-The following MUPIP commands and qualifiers control database replication in a YottaDB/GT.M environment.
+The following MUPIP commands and qualifiers control database replication in a YottaDB environment.

 ++++++++++++++++++++++++++++
 Turning Replication On/Off